yyl88/GenerativeDenseUNet/README.md

 Each pixel here corresponds to a 4D point in the tetrahedron (above).

 ![alt text](https://github.com/jgcastro89/GenerativeDenseUNet/blob/main/screenshots/181936468_5461194637287558_3655243639396744276_n.jpg)
 Bayes Theorem can be used for inferece.
-This image is showing REAL posterior probabilites for each pixel.
+This image is showing REAL posterior probabilites (argmax(posterior probability) that a pixel belongs to the specified label/class).

 ![alt text](https://github.com/jgcastro89/GenerativeDenseUNet/blob/main/screenshots/183034536_5461193310621024_6251143271430111991_n.jpg)
 Ground truth (compare to model predictions with Bayes inference above).